sethfischer/rover/docs/inspiration.rst

   </figure>

-Further inspiration was provided by :doc:`many projects similar to sethfischer-osr <related-projects>`.
+Further inspiration was provided by :doc:`many projects similar to sethfischer-rover <related-projects>`.